jmanthony3/Archimedes/docs/research/luse-grad-literature-review/hassaniMechanicalAspects1980.md

 	\label{eq:hoop_strain_rate}
 \end{equation}$$

-These strain rates become important for high-rate impacts, because steel can change its yield stress with higher strain-rates.
+These strain rates become important for high-rate impacts, because steel can change its #yield-stress  with higher strain-rates.
 If inertia effects are ignored, then using Eq. \eqref{eq:avg_resisting_dynamic_pressure}

 $$\begin{equation}
 	\bar{P} = 3Y